IEdiong/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Actual solution in [6-print_numberz.c](./6-print_numberz.c)

 ## 7. Smile in the mirror
 A `C` program that prints the lowercase alphabet in reverse, followed by a new line.
+It also uses only the `putchar` function; and that only twice in the code.

 ```
 #include <stdio.h>